martindale/muttr-whitepaper/README.md

 ---------

 The Muttr network is comprised of two distinct types of participants: *seeds* and *pods*.
-Seeds are nodes which store PGP encrypted messages on behalf other seeds in the network, forming a DHT (distributed hash table).
+Seeds are nodes which store PGP encrypted messages on behalf of other seeds in the network, forming a DHT (distributed hash table).
 Each seed possesses a PGP key pair which is used to sign messages to other seeds and decrypt messages in the DHT that are intended for them.